sobolevn/git-secret/CONTRIBUTING.md

 ### Continuous integration

 Local CI is done with the help [`test-kitchen`](http://kitchen.ci/). `test-kitchen` handles multiple test-suites on various platforms.
+You can run our CI tests locally, but it is not strictly required in order to do development or testing of git-secret.
+When you have
-`bundle exec kitchen list` will output the list of test suites to be run against supported platforms.
+`test-kitchen` installed, `bundle exec kitchen list` will output the list of test suites to be run against supported platforms.

-Cloud CI is done with the help of `travis`. `travis` handles multiple environments:
+Cloud CI is done with the help of [Travis-CI](https://travis-ci.org/sobolevn/git-secret), which handles testing on multiple environments using

-- `Docker`-based jobs or so-called 'integration tests', these tests create a local release, install it with the package manager and then run unit-tests and system checks
+- `Docker`-based jobs or so-called 'integration tests', which create a local release, install it with the package manager and then run unit-tests and system checks
 - `OSX` jobs, which handle basic unit-tests on `MacOS` (Travis still calls MacOS 'OSX')
 - Native `travis` jobs, which handle basic unit-tests and style checks

-### Running local ci-tests.
+### Running local ci-tests with test-kitchen

 Ci-tests are only necessary if you want to test git-secret on multiple OS'es using docker and test-kitchen, like we do on travis-ci.